Skin Tags: Causes, Appearance, Types, and Removal Options

 Large Skin Tag

-Skin tags can sometimes be mistaken for other skin conditions.
-Below is a list of other beginning skin conditions that resemble skin tags:
+Skin tags can sometimes be mistaken for other skin growths.
+Here are a few common look-alikes:

 - Warts: Warts are small, rough growths caused by an agent.
-Warts tend to be mistaken for skin tags as they appear in similar areas but are usually dense and more irregular in shape.
+Warts may show up in similar areas, but they’re often firmer and more irregular in texture.

 - Moles: Moles are benign growths of pigmented cells that can appear on the skin.
-They can be mistaken for skin tags, but they are usually darker in color and can be flat or raised.
+Moles are often darker and may be flat or raised.

-- Sebaceous cysts: Sebaceous cysts are small, benign cysts that can form under the skin.
-They can be mistaken for skin tags, but they are usually softer and more mobile than skin tags.
+- Sebaceous cysts: Small cysts under the skin that may feel softer and more mobile than skin tags.

-Most skin tags are commonly found on areas of the body where skin rubs against skin, such as the:
+Skin tags are most often found in areas where skin rubs against skin, including:

 - Eyelids